|From one of the pieces within STATIC: The Silence Issue|

 This past semester ended my junior year of university (I keep saying that to see if it sticks in my mind…so far I’m still having a hard time grasping that).
 It also gave me the opportunity to take some of my favorite classes in my writing stream, including one in which the class was solely responsible for publishing a magazine.

-Hence, a little over a month ago, the first issue of STATIC
+Hence, a little over a month ago, the first issue of STATIC was born.

 The class was a small group of eight consisting of a managing editor, visual and photo editors, copyeditors (of which I was one), marketing directors, plus our editorial mother beloved professor.
 We had a little under four months to write and gather content, copyedit, design, and publish our issue.